53

 • Slower data dependencies load in parallel

-• The browser paints earlier, even if the page isn’t fully complete
+• The browser can begin painting earlier, even before the page is fully complete

-Combining content streaming with out layout engine allows us to load the Header, Footer, and content mark up almost instantly and show a non-invasive skeleton while the commerce data streams in.
+By combining content streaming with the layout engine, we can render the header, footer, and content structure almost instantly while displaying a non-invasive skeleton UI as commerce data streams in.

-Caching in Next.js is one of the most powerful and most controllable ways to improve Lighthouse scores.
-Unlike traditional CMS setups, Next.js gives you fine-grained control over what is cached, where it’s cached, and for how long.
+Caching in Next.js is one of the most powerful and controllable ways to improve Lighthouse scores.
+Unlike traditional CMS setups, Next.js provides fine-grained control over what is cached, where it is cached, and for how long.

 • Static rendering